saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 This will spawn three new data fields:

-Cloud Storage Container: https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/gse0000255/myJCSbucket (URL for the object storage bucket you created as one of your infrastructure resources, https://swiftobjectstorage.REGION.oraclecloud.com/v1/NAMESPACE/CONTAINER, the variables in that format are the region, tenant, & bucket, REGION = us-ashburn-1, NAMESPACE = tenant/cloud account, CONTAINER = bucket name)
+Cloud Storage Container: https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/gse0000255/myJCSbucket (URL for the object storage bucket you created as one of your infrastructure resources, https://swiftobjectstorage.REGION.oraclecloud.com/v1/NAMESPACE/CONTAINER, the variables in that format are the region, tenant, & bucket, REGION = us-ashburn-1, NAMESPACE = tenant/cloud account, CONTAINER = bucket name) (Bucket must be created upfront)

 Enter your username and the swift password you generated earlier.